r-box/boxr/README.md

 **Disclaimer:** box.com is no replacement for a VCS/remote-database, and familiar verbs are no guarantee of expected behavior!
 Do check the function documentation before jumping in.

-#### Working with file ids
+#### File/Folder IDs
-box.com refers to files and folders using ids.
-You can find the id for a file from it's URL:
+Are how box.com identifies things.
+You can find them in an item's URL:

 ![Finding file and folder ids](http://www.brendanrocks.com/file_url.png)

 ## Getting set up
 To use boxr, you need to enable API access for your box.com account.
+The process is slightly annoying.
 You only need to do it once - it takes around 2 minutes.

 #### 1. 'Create an app'
 At [https://www.box.com/developers/services](https://www.box.com/developers/services), log in and create a new 'app' for your box.com account.
 You can call it anything you like.
 This won't do anything remotely like creating an app, but it does allow you to access your account via the API.